 Harper won his majority government with 40% of the vote.
 The split ‘left’ vote (now into three parties: Liberal – though there are centre-right Liberals as well – NDP , Green) may mean that Conservatives will have an advantage to come…

 …so long as Harper can keep his party together.
 While he did not have a majority, he had an excuse not to move on socially conservative legislation.
 We’ll see if he does now.
 Certainly, I think we can expect foreign funding for issues that social conservatives do not like (birth control, abortions, etc) to be cut further as a pacifying measure.
 However, last week there was a large demonstration against abortion rights on Parliament Hill (admittedly an annual event).
 To what extent will Harper listen to these individuals (many from the west) in his caucus?
 An article in the Globe and Mail pointed out that Harper now has more MPs from Ontario than Alberta – will he have to take (more libertarian) Ontario more seriously now?

-b) To show you how bizarre the situation has become, we have the story of Ruth Ellen Brosseau.
+Many of the new NDP candidates are just as surprised to be elected as many Canadians are to see them.
+It seems quite clear that many figured they did not really stand a chance in the election – particularly in Quebec.
+Yet, with the “Layton surge”, they have found themselves wisked into the House of Commons with some interesting results: a) Several of the candidates are university students (some who have been taught by co-Duck blogger Steven Saideman at McGill).
+Canada just elected its youngest MPs – it will be the first time that those under 25 will be so well represented… although all in the Opposition benches. b) To show you how bizarre the situation has become, we have the story of Ruth Ellen Brosseau.
 Don’t let the French name fool you!
 Despite the fact that she represents what seems to be an entirely francophone district, she doesn’t actually speak French.
 She may actually have never been to the ridding (electoral district for you who keep asking me what a ridding is and saying “that’s so cute”. >:-( ) and she spent much of the election in Las Vegas.
 While she’s already been a focal-point of criticism, I think this story implies much that might happen in the next Parliament…